Why This Kind of Dad Makes a Strong Kid

 “Fathers have a parenting style that is significantly different from that of a mother, and that difference is important in healthy child development.” -Dr. David Popenoe

-What I found really interesting about these two articles is that we are able to see the unique role a father plays in his child’s life while not discounting the mother’s value.
-Each parent is vital, and when they are both contributing, it helps shape a healthy, well-balanced child because each parent’s influence seems to produce unique outcomes.
+What I love about these articles and research is that we are able to see the unique role a father plays in his child’s life without discounting a mother’s.
+Each parent is vital, and when both are contributing it helps shape a healthy, well-balanced child.
+Each parent’s influence seems to produce unique, important outcomes.
 (This is not to say that women can’t encourage the same qualities that men do in their children, but simply that they seem to come from the father by nature, as seen even in the way they play and engage with their children.)

 Here at Grit and Grace Life we are devoted to supporting and inspiring strong women, but we also zealously champion our male counterparts.
 We value men.
 We believe in them.
 We want them in our lives and in the lives of our children.
 But we also believe they are different from us, and we are thankful for that!
 The world is a more complete place with both men and women working together.
 It’s a perfect design.

-So today, we are showing our love and appreciation for the men who lean into the great privilege and responsibility of fatherhood with, dare I say it, grit and grace.
+So today, we are showing our love and appreciation for the men who lean into the great privilege and responsibility of fatherhood with grit and grace.

 You’ll enjoy this podcast episode from This Grit and Grace Life: What Makes a Great Dad?
 How Can You Encourage It? – 093!